 Click the monitor name, East in this example, to view in the details page.
 The menu tabs, Uptime, History, and Notifications each open a new view.
 Uptime is the default.
 It displays the past 24 hour histogram, also visible on the main page, along with the configuration section.

 This example of the configuration and settings is for a PING monitor.
 The monitor view also supports TCP, DNS, and HTTP monitor types.
 Note the “Connect over IPv6” in the lower right corner, this is now available for each monitor type.
 Monitors connect to their targets using IPv4 by default.
 Use this new feature to choose to monitor via IPv6 connections.
-In the left column just above the Monitoring Regions is a switch labelled “Monitor Paused”.
-By moving this switch to the right, you can silence notifications.
+In the left column just above the Monitoring Regions are two new switches.
+They are labelled “Monitor Paused”, and "Force Up/Down".
+You can silence monitoring notifications by moving the Monitor Paused switch to the right.
 This can be especially helpful if you’ve identified an issue and are working on its solution, but you don’t want to be distracted with new notifications that may arrive.
 Sliding the switch to the left will restart notifications for the monitor.

 Clicking the History menu tab displays the chart of outage measurements with columns titled: Status, Regions, Start Date/Time, End Date/Time, and Cause of Failure.
 The Regions column header in the History chart opens a multi-select list of all regions.
 Click all regions, or click one or more specific regions to view.